Blockyheadman/Blockyheadman/README.md

 ### Recent News
 Recently, I've joined the [ArcOS](https://github.com/Izk-ArcOS) team and we do some pretty neat stuff there!
 Check it out!
 I work there as a part of the core team.
 I work on some design, I work in ArcTerm, I design some things, I work on documentation, and I also help beta test for them.

+I've also begun code golfing!
+I'll mainly use C++ for the holes but sometimes i'll try other languages like Python and Javascript.

 ### Languages I Know
 I know English, and some simple German and Spanish.
 But for programming, I know some Java, Python, C++, Kotlin, and GDScript.
 I understand how to write all of those but basic compared to anyone elses abilities.